Aeropress Brewing Guide

 Step 5.
 Plunge!

 Once one minute is up, take the plunger off, stir one more time, and put the plunger back on.
-Gently push the plunger down until all the water is in your cup.
+Gently push the plunger down until all the coffee is in your cup.
 This moment will be characterized by a distinct hissing sound that happens as soon as all the water is pressed out.

 As Ever, LG